FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 Log in as the user which you registered for both applications.

 You'll be greeted with a welcome message.
-Now, click the Hooli link and you'll end up at the Hooli home page without having to authenticate.
+Now, click the Hooli link and you'll end up at the Hooli homepage without having to authenticate.

 You can log out by clicking any of the logout links.
 One caveat, however.
 If you are using Safari or Chrome on macOS, multi application logout won't work due to browser quirks with non TLS applications, iframes and cookies.
 Setting up a proxy and configuring everything to run over TLS will fix this.